semaver/core-stack/packages/reflector/README.md

     readonly type: DecoratedElementTypeValues; // Class member type (Constructor, Method, Parameters, etc.); the runtime enum constant is `DecoratedElementEnum`

-    readonly name: string;               // Name of the class member
+    readonly name: string;               // Name of the class member; for a parameter, the enclosing method's name; for a constructor or constructor parameter, the literal "ctor"

     readonly isStatic: boolean;          // Indicates if the class member is static